DHA for Kids: Benefits for Your Child’s Brain

 Sources of pre-formed DHA include oils from micro-algae, fatty fish (especially salmon, mackerel, sardines, and herring), fish oil, meat and eggs.

-It’s been noted in U.S. women, the concentration of DHA in breast milk is higher when the diet consists of fish, eggs and milk compared to women who consume a highly processed diet without sources of seafood.
+It’s been noted in U.S. women, the concentration of DHA in breast milk is higher when the diet includes fish, eggs and milk compared to women who consume a highly processed diet without sources of seafood.

-The DHA benefits are clear: DHA is very important for your baby’s brain growth, development and vision.
+The DHA benefits are clear: adequate amounts of DHA is very important for your baby’s brain growth, early development, and vision.

 Here are some steps you can take to ensure you and your baby get enough DHA: